mleeb1/graphql/README.md

 ## Debugging / Running the sample GraphQL query

-Hit F5 to run and then enter this query (JSON) and hit the run / play icon in UI Playground when it loads to select all Owners and their policies:
+Hit F5 to run and go to https://localhost:5001/ui/playground.
+Then enter the query (JSON) below and hit the run / play icon in UI Playground when it loads to select all Owners and their policies:

 {
   owners {